alyconr/React-mysql-crud/README.md

  </div>

 This README provides a step-by-step guide to building a CRUD (Create, Read, Update, Delete) application for managing NBA player posters.
 The app is built using Vite as the front-end framework, React Router for routing, MySQL for the database, and styled-components for styling.
-TThe backend uses express and utilizes custom API error handling, controllers for CRUD operations, and routes.
+The backend uses express and utilizes custom API error handling, controllers for CRUD operations, and routes.

 ## Table of Contents